-Let’s say that you have always wanted to learn to play the violin or that you already have some playing experience under your belt and now you’re looking for violin books.
+If you have always wanted to learn to play the violin or you already have some playing experience under your belt and now you’re looking for violin books, I prepared a list of violin books that are the best in my opinion.
 Whether you’re wondering which books are perfect for beginners or what book you should buy next to refine your skills, you’re in the right place!

 Books are a great tool and companion to help you in your musical journey.
 What you buy depends on what path you want to follow.
 Do you aspire to become a professional soloist or orchestra musician?
 Do you just want to play for fun?
 Maybe you’re drawn to exploring the jazz violin or Irish fiddling.
 Luckily, this guide contains everything you’ll need.
 Let’s dive together into the world of violin books… Shall we?